Learning More About Birth Control

 No form of contraception is 100% effective.
 However, studies have shown that less than 1% of women who are currently using oral contraceptives become pregnant during their first year.
 The only methods of birth control more effective than the pill are avoiding sex entirely or having surgery to become sterile.
 Condoms, spermicides, and diaphragms are not as effective as birth control pills.

 Mini pills are a form of birth control pill that only contain one horomone.
 They are sometimes prescribed for women who are breastfeeding or women who experience nausea as a side effect of taking estrogen.

-Mini pills thicken the cervical mucus, making if difficult for sperm to get to the egg.
-They change the uterine lining so that implantation of a fertilized egg is less likely to occur.
+Mini pills thicken the cervical mucus.
+This ensures it's hard to get to the egg.
+The function is to change uterine lining.
+This uterine lining is tougher and reduces the chance of implanting a fertilized egg.
 They may even prevent ovulation, in some cases.
 When used consistently, mini pills are 95% effective.

 Continous-cycle birth control pills contain the same hormones as birth control pills.
 However, they are taken for a longer period of time, thereby reducing the total number of periods a woman experiences in a year from 13 to 4.
 The pill is taken daily for 12 weeks.
 A week of inactive pills follows the 12 weeks, resulting in menstruation.